Nothing predicted a destination of a seemingly benign Internet search. I just Googled “the heaviest gas”. I chuckled at the output:

 12. Iodine heptafluoride IF7 (m.w.
 259.9, b.p.
 4.8 C, )– a whole nine times heavier-than-air gas.
 Chemically reactive, dangerous.
 “Can cause fire on contact with organic material.”
 Looking at its formula, one might get an idea: why don’t we substitute one Fluorine with something heavier, say Chlorine, and arrive to an even heavier IClF6?
 After all, that worked with TeClF5.
 Unfortunately, according to Wikipedia, there are virtually no interhalogen compounds featuring more than two halogens.
 So this is a dead end.

 13. WF6, a famous Tungsten Hexafluoride (m.w.
 297.83, b.p.
 17.1 C, ).
 Wikipedia cautiously names it “one of the heaviest gases”, but provides no examples of anything heavier.
 We will see why as we move forward.
 For now, it suffices to say that WF6 is a well-studied chemical, used in semiconductor industry to deposit thin layers of Tungsten on Silicon.
 However, purchasing this gas for a home collection isn’t a good idea.
-Corrosive, poisonous and chemically active, it is better admired on the picture rather than in an ampule.
+Corrosive, poisonous and chemically active, it is better admired on a picture rather than in an ampule.

 At this moment, we are entering the realm of the Doubtland.